Skip to content

 What Is a Hugo Spritz?

-A Hugo Spritz is an Italian cocktail that combines the sparkle of prosecco with the subtle sweetness of St-Germain elderflower liqueur.
-Fresh mint leaves add an aromatic touch, while a splash of club soda or soda water provides extra fizz.
-It's typically served in a large wine glass, garnished with a sprig of mint and a lemon or lime wedge, making it a visually appealing and refreshing drink.
+A Hugo Spritz combines prosecco with St-Germain elderflower liqueur.
+Fresh mint leaves add aroma, and a splash of club soda or soda water adds fizz.
+It's served in a large wine glass, garnished with a sprig of mint and a lemon or lime wedge.

-If you enjoy the Aperol Spritz but want something lighter and more floral, the Hugo is your drink.
+If you like the Aperol Spritz but want something lighter and more floral, the Hugo is your drink.

 The History of the Hugo Spritz

-The Hugo Spritz has an intriguing history.
-This cocktail was created in northern Italy in 2005, specifically in the Tyrol region of South Tyrol.
-Bartender Roland Gruber is credited with inventing this now-classic cocktail as a refreshing alternative to the Aperol Spritz.
-Since its creation, the Hugo Spritz has gained popularity across Europe and beyond, becoming a staple in the spritzes category.
+The Hugo Spritz was created in northern Italy in 2005, in the Tyrol region of South Tyrol.
+Bartender Roland Gruber is credited with inventing it as an alternative to the Aperol Spritz.
+It has since spread across Europe and beyond, and it's now a fixture in the spritz category.

 Why Choose a Hugo Spritz?